 Paul writing to the church at Phillipi in the mid-first century AD.

-In addition to bounding choices and using special language MCM had other ways of reinforcing the member’s commitment to the radical cause of bringing God’s Kingdom to earth… and of course to MCM and its leadership.
+In addition to bounding choices and using special language MCM had other ways of reinforcing the member’s commitment to the radical cause of bringing God’s Kingdom to earth and, of course, to MCM and its leadership.

-MLTS, which I described in a earlier post was one such important tool used by MCM to keep the flock in line.
+MLTS, which I described in a earlier post was one such tool used by MCM to keep the flock in line.

 Now, MLTS was very important for MCM for four reasons, only one of which I grasped at the time.

 I will speak to three of these in this post and will address the fourth in a future post about MCM’s business model.